Prunoideae/MitoFlex/README.md

 ## 1.2 Storage

 Installing MitoX requires abount 1~2GB of disk space.
-Assembling needs about 50% of raw data's size to create and store temp files each run.
-Temp files could be deleted after the run, though you may find something usefule in it.
+Assembling needs about 50% to 200% of raw data's size to create and store temp files each run.
+Temp files could be deleted after the run, though you may find something useful in it.

 ## 1.3 Memory